-This course consists of four Modules, delivered one Module at a time, for four consecutive weeks.
+This course consists of four Modules (and one bonus Module), delivered one Module at a time, for five consecutive weeks.
 There are between two (2) and four (4) hours of course activities each week.
 Some participants will be able to finish each week's course activities in less time than this, while others will require more time.
-Participants are encouraged to complete each Module's Quizzes and Exam by the end of the week to stay on track to earn a Certificate of Completion on October 2 by meeting the requirements.
+Participants are encouraged to complete each Module's Quizzes and Exam by the end of the week to stay on track.
 Once a Module is opened, you will continue to have access to it until the Closing Date, sixty (60) days after the first Module opens, excluding weekends and U.S. public holidays.

 This independent-study course is designed for an adult learner.
 Each participant must have the ability to:

 - Read and follow written and verbal instructions.

 - Manage her or his time in order to complete the course within the allotted time.